Photo by Taylor Roades

 Now that we have that out of the way — hello!
 I'm a journalist and editor from Vancouver, Canada.

-Presently, I’m an editor at The Narwhal and a contributing writer to The Walrus.
-You can also find my recent writing in Maclean’s, Chatelaine, The Globe & Mail, The Tyee, and many other places.
-My literary criticism regularly appears in Quill & Quire and the Vancouver Sun.
+Presently, I’m the bureau chief of conservation and fellowships at The Narwhal and a contributing writer to The Walrus.
+I’m also the Asper Visiting Professor in the UBC School of Journalism, Writing and Media.
+You can find my recent writing in Maclean’s, Chatelaine, The Globe & Mail and many other places.
+I’m on the board of directors for Upstart & Crow and tâpwêwin media.
 Previously, I was the co-publisher and editor-in-chief of SAD Mag.
+For fun, I map change tables.

 I’m a member of the Muskeg Lake Cree Nation in Treaty 6, Saskatchewan, and I live and work on the ancestral, unceded homelands of the Musqueam, Squamish and Tsleil-Waututh First Nations.